In This Article

-- Cool and re-heat.
-Some people prefer to keep their oil in a cooler place, like a refrigerator.
+- Cool and re-heat.- Some people prefer to keep their oil in a cooler place, like a refrigerator.
 Keep in mind this may cause the oil to thicken as it cools.
 To melt it back down, place the bottom of the bottle within a cup of warm water before use.

 How Packaging Affects Freshness

 The way a manufacturer chooses to package its CBD oil can make a significant impact on how long the product stays fresh.
-The most important things to keep in mind are protecting the oil from air, light, and heat.
+The most important thing to keep in mind are protecting the oil from air, light, and heat.